SondagesPro/findUserAgentInfo/README.md

 - Extract : `unzip findUserAgentInfo.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey

+## Usage

+The plugin use one question for each browser information, this question can be a short text question or a single choice question (drop down).

+With a short text question : you get the value set by Browser.php in the yext directly.
+For boolean value : you get Y or N.

+With a drop down question : if the value is set by answer text : this value is selected.
+If not and question allow other : the value is set as other.

+For mobile, tablet and robot : value are Y or N.

+For version number : the value selected is the maximum near your current value.
+For example : if you have 1 to 10 value and use DFoirefox 93 : 10 is selected.

+For browser and platform : you find 2 TSV file in docs from Browser 1.9.6.
+The answer text are set in [Browser.php](https://gitlab.com/SondagesPro/QuestionSettingsType/findUserAgentInfo/-/blob/master/Browser/Browser.php#L56).

 ## Home page & Copyright
 - HomePage <http://extension.sondages.pro/>
 - Copyright © 2014-2021 Denis Chenu <http://sondages.pro>